Oumnia-Sdn/Predicting-Bike-Rentals/README.md

 * registered - The number of registered riders (people who had already signed up)
 * cnt - The total number of bike rentals (casual + registered)

-In this project, we'll try to predict the total number of bikes people rented in a given hour. we'll predict the cnt column using all of the other columns, except for casual and registered.
-To accomplish this, we'll create a few different machine learning models and evaluate their performance.
+In this project, I attempted to predict the total number of bikes people rented in a given hour.
+I predicted the cnt column using all of the other columns, except for casual and registered.
+To accomplish this, I created a few different machine learning models and evaluate their performance.